STYLE SHEET

 These schemes aren’t rocket science — but they can be fiddly.
 To help founders save time on this, we've created a guide to figuring out the right employee share scheme structure for your startup.

-We've partnered with our friend Dan Atkin, a Partners at K&L Gates, to draft these template documents that most Aussie startups can use.
+We've partnered with our friend Dan Atkin, a Partner at K&L Gates, to draft these template documents that most Aussie startups can use.
 These are the same docs we use when setting up Employee Option Plans for our portfolio companies.

 Key reasons to get ESOP docs in place